UchidaMizuki/dibble/README.md

 #> 6 b     c        NA
 ```

-### dplyr backends
+### dplyr methods

-dibble provides some dplyr functions as follows,
+dibble provides some dplyr methods as follows,

 -   `as_tibble()`: From tibble package
 -   `filter()`